MazamaScience/AirMonitorPlots/README.md

 scientists more easily work with PM2.5 data from monitoring locations across North America.

-The **PWFSLSmokePlots** R package is being developed to provide plotting componenents for building up  custom plots needed by air quality specialists.
+The **AirMonitorPlots** R package is being developed to provide plotting componenents for building up  custom plots needed by air quality specialists.

 ## Installation